IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/run-application-locally.md

 To finally develop the app, you don't need to copy and paste code.
 Instead, use the generate app button in the toolbar.
 This quickly creates a package with your Angular application that can be downloaded.
 To run this app, open up the folder in an IDE like Visual Studio Code.

 * Make sure you have Node.js installed. <br>
 * Then in the console, type `npm install` to install the dependencies.
-It takes a while to install this, but we don't control this part. <br>
+It may take a while to install all the necessary packages. <be>
 * Once that is done, type `npm start` to compile and launch the app.<br>